algolia/docsearch/docs/README.md

 `netlify.toml` for details).

 This script will first check if PR changes anything to the `./docs` subfolder.
-If PR doesn't change anything, the preview will not be generated (this will make processing time faster).
+If PR doesn't change anything, it will not generate the preview (this will make processing time faster).

 Whenever the preview is ready, a message from Algobot will be added to the PR,